kriszyp/lmdb-js/README.md

 ### `store.ifNoExists(key, callback): Promise<boolean>`
 This executes a block of conditional writes, and conditionally execute any puts or removes that are called in the callback, using the provided condition that requires the provided key's entry does not exist yet.

-### `store.transactionSync(execute: Function)`
+### `store.transactionSync(callback: Function)`
-This will begin synchronous transaction, execute the provided function, and then commit the transaction.
+This will begin a synchronous transaction, executing the provided callback function, and then commit the transaction.
 The provided function can perform `get`s, `put`s, and `remove`s within the transaction, and the result will be committed.
-The execute function can return a promise to indicate an ongoing asynchronous transaction, but generally you want to minimize how long a transaction is open on the main thread, at least if you are potentially operating with multiple processes.
+The `callback` function can return a promise to indicate an ongoing asynchronous transaction, but generally you want to minimize how long a transaction is open on the main thread, at least if you are potentially operating with multiple processes.

 ### `store.getRange(options: RangeOptions): Iterable<{ key, value: Buffer }>`
 This starts a cursor-based query of a range of data in the database, returning an iterable that also has `map`, `filter`, and `forEach` methods.
 The `start` and `end` indicate the starting and ending key for the range.
 The `reverse` flag can be used to indicate reverse traversal.
 The `limit` can limit the number of entries returned.
 The returned cursor/query is lazy, and retrieves data _as_ iteration takes place, so a large range could specified without forcing all the entries to be read and loaded in memory upfront, and one can exit out of the loop without traversing the whole range in the database.
 The query is iterable, we can use it directly in a for-of: